reactiveui/ReactiveUI.Validation/README.md

 ## Capabilities

 In essence, ReactiveUI.Validation is a relatively simple model of the `ValidationContext` containing a list of `IValidationComponent` instances.
-An `IValidationComponent` provides an observable for `ValidationState`.
+An `IValidationComponent` provides an observable of `IValidationState`.
 Whenever validation state changes (either a transition of validity) or `ValidationText` changes, then a new value is pushed out.

 1. Rules can be composed of single or multiple properties along with more generic Observables.
 2. Validation text can encapsulate both valid and invalid states.